 Everyone’s talking about how teams in the NCAA match up.
 But what if the tournament’s sponsors competed, putting their ads in play?

 Veritonic, the premier marketing analytics platform for sound, wanted to find out, so they launched March AdNess, in which ads’ sound and music go neck and neck, and only the sonically strongest survive.
 Full of upsets, underdog victors, and other surprises, this tournament promises to be as exciting as college basketball’s big event!

 Veritonic Index of Brand Effectiveness The Top Quick-Serve Restaurant Advertisers As one of the biggest ad spenders, the Quick Service Restaurant (QSR) industry is a bellwether of the advertising industry.
 Veritonic has used its technology to evaluate a curated … Continued

 You’re an editor cutting a video, and you need to select a background music track.
 You run through a mental checklist: This is for a dramatic moment, the inspirational climax of this piece.
 So you start searching the libraries of … Continued

 Advertisers seek to evoke specific emotions at specific points in time with their content.
 What they don’t know is whether or not these time-related creative decisions have the desired impact… or even if they make a difference!
 This type of … Continued

-Audio Logo Index Q4 2016 Introduction An audio logo is a series of sounds or musical notes that uniquely identifies a company, product or service to its target audience.
-Call them jingles, mnenomics or sonic branding, these short progressions … Continued
+Introduction An audio logo is a series of sounds or musical notes that uniquely identifies a company, product or service to its target audience.
+Call them jingles, mnenomics or sonic branding, these short progressions of notes or chords are one … Continued

 It’s now been just over a couple of weeks since the 2016 presidential election was concluded, and virtually all of the forecasts were wrong.
 Polls predicted a small but persistent lead for Hillary Clinton.
 Even respected forecasters like FiveThirtyEight … Continued